ctrf-io/github-test-reporter/README.md

     use-suite-name: false # Prefix test names with the suite name for better grouping.
 Default is false
     update-comment: false # Update existing Pull Request comment.
 Default is false
     overwrite-comment: false # Overwrite existing Pull Request comment.
 Default is false
+    always-latest-comment: false # Create a new comment if the existing comment is not the latest in the thread.
+Default is false
     comment-tag: false # Tag to match Pull Request comment
     write-ctrf-to-file: 'ctrf/ctrf-report.json' # Path to write the processed CTRF report for future processing.
 Default no write
     upload-artifact: true # Upload to workflow artifact the processed CTRF report for future processing.
 Default false